kylesayrs/Competitive-Drawing/README.md

     * erasing turn for loser if winning by more than 30%
         * the loser always has hope, the winner has to continue to draw to avoid relying on one feature
     * cheat detection
+    * grad cam
+    * optional coloring for opponent vs your strokes
 * better ui
     * canvas on left
     * preview bottom right